abthelhak/courses-how-to-make-a-course/README.md

 ## Description

 This course consists of sample exercises that explain how to write exercises following DataCamp best practices.
+You will learn about the components of the three exercise types (video, multiple choice, and coding), and how to make content that your students will appreciate.
+After you take this course, you'll be ready to make your own course!

 ## Learning objectives

-*The learning objectives should be specific and action-oriented.
-What are the key takeaways from your course?
-Here are some examples:*

 * Learn to write great exercises.
 * Avoid DataCamp course developers hassling you about bad style.